datastax/astra-cli/README.md

 ## Setup

-After installation, you can run `astra setup` to configure the CLI.
-This will interactively guide you through setting up your credentials in a central `.astrarc` file.
+After installation, run `astra setup` to interactively set up your credentials in a central `.astrarc` file.

 ```bash
 # You can run the `setup` command any time to add or update your credentials.